Lyken17/HW-for-COMP/README.md

-# Homework for course "computer organization and microprocessor"
+# COMP

-Implementation of single/multi clock micro cpu.
+This repo is homework for course "computer organization and microprocessor", Zhejiang Univeristy.
+It includes an implementation of single/multi clock micro cpu.

 ## Work for lou sir